Constraining Reionization with the $z \sim 5-6$ Lyman-$\alpha$ Forest Power Spectrum: the Outlook after Planck: Discussion

-\citet{Nasir:2016} attempt to quantify the effect of a different reionization timing using a new parameter, $u_{0}$, which is an integral in time of the heating rate per proton mass of the simulation at mean density.\footnote{It is defined as $u_{0}(z)=\int_{z}^{z_{\rm reion}} \frac{\sum_{i} n_{i}\dot{q}_{i}}{\bar{\rho}} \frac{dz}{H(z)(1+z)}$, where $\bar{\rho}$ is the mean background baryon density and $n_{i}$ and $\dot{q}$ stand for the density and photoheating rates of the following species $i= [\HI,\HeI,\HeII]$.} With this parameter the authors try to quantify the pressure smoothing scale in their models.
+\citet{Nasir:2016} attempt to quantify the effect of a different reionization timing using a new parameter, $u_{0}$, which is an integral in time of the heating rate per proton mass of the simulation at mean density.\footnote{It is defined as $u_{0}(z)=\int_{z}^{z_{\rm reion}} \frac{\sum_{i} n_{i}\dot{q}_{i}}{\bar{\rho}} \frac{dz}{H(z)(1+z)}$, where $\bar{\rho}$ is the mean background baryon density and $n_{i}$ and $\dot{q}$ stand for the density and photoheating rates of the following species: $i= [\HI,\HeI,\HeII]$.} With this parameter, the authors try to quantify the pressure-smoothing scale in their models.
 In order to facilitate comparison with their work we have computed the value of $u_{0}$ at $z=4.9$ for our simulations and included them in Table~\ref{tab:sims}.
-However we caution about using this parametrization as $u_0$ measures the heating just at mean density.
-Therefore this parametrization will be valid as long as the the reionization models do not have density dependent heating.
-Models with heating rates that depend on the density but normalized at mean density \citep[e.g.][]{Becker:2011,Becker:2013} share the same $u_0$ value but have different power spectrum at the $k$ modes more sensitive to the thermal history, $k>0.03$ s/km, as they in fact have different pressure smoothing scales.
+However, we caution about using this parametrization as $u_0$ measures the heating just at mean density.
+Therefore this parametrization will be valid as long as the the reionization models do not have density-dependent heating.
+Models with heating rates that depend on the density but normalized at mean density \citep[e.g.][]{Becker:2011,Becker:2013} share the same $u_0$ value, but have a different power spectrum at the $k$ modes that are more sensitive to the thermal history, $k>0.03$ s km$^{-1}$, as they in fact have different pressure-smoothing scales.